 Each class will have an SEN folder on the server containing the Pupil Voice Profile and PCPs for children in that class.
-There are paper copies accessible to all adults working in a class showing in a snapshot the overview of all PCPs in any particular class.
+There are paper copy class summaries accessible to all adults working in a class showing in a snapshot the overview of all PCPs in any particular class.
 The aim is that both teacher and TA can read, reinforce and contribute to these.
 We have reduced these PCPs to no more than 3 targets so that they are realistic to remember and to focus on for all.
 We send out a letter to parents explaining how to read and use these child friendly PCPs and ask them to stick them on their fridge at home and to talk about these targets with their children at home to support their progress towards them.
+The children have many targets within their apps so will not necessarily be able to remember these targets and it is not a memory test of them.
+We'd rather just that parents are working with us as a team so that the child can see that learning matters to you and us.
+This is when they usually become motivated.

 An online SEN file on the server also contains a library of SEN QFT resources appropriate to the child and stocked by the SENCO.
-This can be accessed by the teacher working with the child, so that the personalised approach required for that child can be identified and also shared with future teachers and other adults working with them.
+This can be accessed by the teacher and TA working with the child, so that the personalised approach required for that child can be identified and also shared with future teachers and other adults working with them.